Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: An overview of our methodology

 There have been numerous results for fixed-domain problems or the Cauchy problem \cite{Klainerman1981limit, Klainerman1982limit, Ebin1982limit, Schochet1986limit}, but this is rather nontrivial under the free-surface setting due to the interaction between the free-surface motion and the interior pressure waves.
 Indeed, when commuting $\TT^\alpha$ with $\nabp$ when $\TT^\alpha$ contains both spatial derivatives and time derivatives, the usage of $\nab q\sim\p_t v$ actually produces an extra time derivative without $\lam$-weight.
 When $\p_t^k v$ is assigned with a different $\lam$-weight from that of $\p_t^k\qc$ in the energy functional, there exhibits a loss of $\lam$-weight due to the substitution $\nab \qc\sim\p_t v$, which is actually \textit{caused by the free-surface motion}.
 The second author \cite{Zhang2021elastoLWP} dropped such assumption for the case of zero surface tension, but this result heavily relies on the vanishing boundary value of $q$ as stated at the end of Section \ref{sect review}.

-The above analysis indicates us to avoid the interior tangential estimates.
+The above analysis indicates that we should avoid the interior tangential estimates.
 Instead, when treating the time derivatives, we shall use another div-curl inequality in order to directly analyze the evolution of the free surface.
 In view of the new energy $\EE_4(t)$ defined in \eqref{energyls intro}, we shall apply this inequality to $X=\p_t^2 v$ and the kinematic boundary condition indicates us to control $|\p_t^3\psi|_{1.5}$ without any weights of $\lam,\sigma$.